All Episodes

 There is no comparison.

-So they're either setting this up as Obama's gonna do some stuff that sounds like this, or else they're just trying to pull the wool over our eyes, knowing full well that outside of this program, nobody's gonna know.
+So they're either setting this up as Obama's going to do some stuff that sounds like this, or else they're just trying to pull the wool over our eyes, knowing full well that outside of this program, nobody's going to know that the JFK said anything like this.

 What they're basically saying is tax revenue is down.